-Sale and compulsory buy back of pre-1990 forest land emissions units current rules treat a sale and compulsory buy back of pre-1990 forestry emissions units as a disposal for tax purposes.
+Clauses 44, 45, 47, 48, 52 and 53 amend the Income Tax Act 2007 to remove a tax barrier to sale and buy back transactions of pre-1990 forestry emissions units.
+The current rules treat a sale and compulsory buy back of pre-1990 forestry emissions units as a disposal for tax purposes.
 However, economically the transaction is a loan or lease of property, and therefore should not be treated as a taxable sale.
 The amendment (which is taxpayer-favourable) is proposed to apply to transactions entered into by taxpayers in the 2018-19 and subsequent income years.